jsta/charliecloud/doc/ch-image.rst

     Use the unpacked image located at :code:`DIR` rather than an image in the storage directory named :code:`IMAGE_REF`.

+  :code:`--cache-upload`
+    Store the generated config, manifest, and tarball files that are generated during the push process within Charliecloud's upload cache directory.

 Because Charliecloud is fully unprivileged, the owner and group of files in its images are not meaningful in the broader ecosystem.
 Thus, when pushed, everything in the image is flattened to user:group :code:`root:root`.
 Also,